bmhatch/CSS-display-cheat-sheet/README.md

 # CSS display cheat sheet

-<a href='https://bmhatch.github.io/cssdisplaycheatsheet/' target="_blank">CSS display cheat sheet</a> is a project I completed as part of the Codecademy Full Stack Engineer Path course I am taking.
+<a href='https://bmhatch.github.io/cssdisplaycheatsheet/'>CSS display cheat sheet</a> is a project I completed as part of the Codecademy Full Stack Engineer Path course I am taking.

 I had a lot of fun working on this, and learned several HTML and CSS skills through the process.